robske110/pocketmine-1vs1-plugin/README.md

 -> You will able to change the spawn distance in a arena and the timers for the matches in an update soon.

 -> Any remarks ?
 Tell me it for a better world x) !

+### Known Bugs:

+-> If a player quits he will not be teleported to spawn on rejoin!